rdaum/moor/crates/README.md

 - `compiler` - the MOO language grammar, parser, AST, and codegen, as well as the decompiler & unparser
 - `kernel` - the kernel of the MOO driver: virtual machine, task scheduler, implementations of all builtin\
   functions
-- `rpc-common` - provides types & functions used by both `daemon` and each host binary, for the RPC interface
+- `rpc/rpc-common` - provides types & functions used by both `daemon` and each host binary, for the RPC interface
-- `rpc-async-client` - provides an async RPC client for the `daemon`'s RPC interface
+- `rpc/rpc-async-client` - provides an async RPC client for the `daemon`'s RPC interface
-- `rpc-sync-client` - provides a synchronous RPC client for the `daemon`'s RPC interface
+- `rpc/rpc-sync-client` - provides a synchronous RPC client for the `daemon`'s RPC interface